 SERGEANT RESCUE RUCKING CHALLENGE

-Get both patches and special extra gift!
+Get two patches and special extra gift!